 • Can Corona Infect Felines?

 Yes, but not the Corona mutation from the latest outbreak.
 As it was first found in bats and pangolins, it’s not questionable if the virus can affect other animals.
 In fact, it reportedly affects common pets such as cats and dogs for several decades now.
-Cats, in particular, can get infected by a mutation called FCoV or Feline Corona Virus the way we are infected by the fun online poker games in https://citipoker88.online.
+Cats, in particular, can get infected by a mutation called FCoV or Feline Corona Virus the way we are infected by the fun online poker games.

 The latest found mutation, COVID-19, is different from the FCoV.
 According to Express (13/2), Corona will not be able to affect animals after it mutates to affect humans.
 As COVID-19 happens to only infect humans and have no newer reported mutation, it is safe to say that no animals will be infected by the newly mutated virus.
 This, however, doesn’t mean your cat is safe from FCoV.